Thomas Ethelbert Page: Career

 After his graduation, Page worked as a sixth-form master at Charterhouse School until 1910.
 After his retirement, he was appointed as the first editor of the Loeb Classical Library.
 During his career, he was offered the headships of Harrow and Shrewsbury, as well as the Kennedy Professor of Latin at Cambridge, all of which he turned down.

 Page received the LittD from Manchester University in 1913 and was made an honorary Fellow of St John's College in 1931.
-He was appointed a Companion of Honour in the 1934 New Year Honours "for services to scholarship and letters".
+He was appointed a Member of the Order of the Companions of Honour in the 1934 New Year Honours "for services to scholarship and letters".

 Thomas married Delamotte Caroline Eugenie Toynbee, on 16 December 1875 at St George's Hanover Square Church, London.
 Her father Edward was born in 1825 at Heckington, and was a half-brother of Joseph Toynbee.They had two daughters.
 He died at a nursing home in Godalming, on 1 April 1936, five days after his 86th birthday.